Hacknock/leadyou/public/md/privacy-policy.md

 # About Cookies

 Hacknock uses cookies to make our services more useful to our users.
-Hacknock uses cookies primarily for the following purposes
+Hacknock uses cookies primarily for the following purposes.

 - To help Hacknock provide a more personalised service to our users.
 - To perform analytical work to understand the activities of users of Hacknock's services.